DRose1991/Viscous-Shear-Cosmology-Simulation/DERIVATION.md

 ### 1. The Postulates

-Standard LCDM cosmology assumes the gravitational constant $G$ is invariant across all scales.
+Standard $\Lambda$CDM cosmology assumes the gravitational constant $G$ is invariant across all scales.
 VSC modifies this assumption based on the "stiffness" of the vacuum:

 1.  **The Vacuum Fluidity Postulate:** Spacetime possesses an intrinsic resistance to flow (viscosity), represented as a stress tensor $\mathbf{T}$ coupled to the matter density field.
 2.  **The Shear-Dependent Response:** The magnitude of this viscosity (and thus the efficiency of gravitational coupling) is not constant but depends on the local rate of kinematic shear, $\Sigma$.